Cookbook

 Composition

-Split views into separate modules.
-Parent owns state, child operates on a slice.
+The only composition primitive.
+Split views into separate modules; the parent owns state, the child module operates on a slice of it.

 // views/header.ts